shimaamiri/Basic-login-register-project-Frontend-Backend-/README.md

 ---
 ## 🚀 How to Run the Project

+- Download the project in `C:\Users\user\Downloads` and extract it.
+-Then first Run the backend and after that run the frontend.

 ### 🖥️ Running the Backend
 - Press F5 or click Run to start the backend API
 - Test endpoints with Swagger (usually at https://localhost:port/swagger).